 New South Wales

-- Fine option orders are no longer an available community based corrections sentencing option in NSW.
+- Fine option orders are no longer an available community-based corrections sentencing option in NSW.
 The last Fine Default Order in NSW expired in December 2011.
-From the September quarter 2018 onward Fine option order will appear as not applicable.
+From the September quarter 2018 onwards, Fine option order will appear as not applicable.

 - The NSW Sentencing Reform commencing on 24 September 2018 impacted on data for the December quarter 2018.
 The Reform introduced new community-based corrections (CBC) order types: Community Correction Order (CCO) and Conditional Release Order (CRO) which were both mapped to ABS CBC order type Sentenced probation.
 Since its introduction a large number of offenders have been sentenced to CCOs.
-Also under the Reform, changes to the bail supervision assessment have led to fewer people being granted bail.
 In the December quarter 2018, the NSW Sentencing Reform drove increases in persons serving CBC orders and thus caution should be used when comparing this data with historical information.